 However, a 2021 study in The New England Journal of Medicine has experts in the addiction recovery field hopeful that a viable treatment option for meth is on the horizon: the use of naltrexone plus bupropion.
 Researchers believe that bupropion could limit the harmful neurological and emotional effects of meth withdrawal, and naltrexone could reduce the euphoric effects that many people experience when under the influence of meth.

 While this study is promising, barriers set by the FDA are making it difficult for further research to take place.
 The FDA currently mandates that addiction medications must lead to abstinence, not a reduction in use.
 Becoming completely sober is typically the desired outcome in recovery, but not everyone can get there right away.
 Addiction medications can help limit the severity of withdrawal symptoms, like depression and cravings that often hinder one’s progress.
 So, for some, gradually decreasing their use can effectively lead them to achieve sobriety.
-By broadening the FDA mandate to include reductions in use, more lives can be saved for those struggling with meth and other substance use disorders.
+By broadening the FDA mandate to include harm reduction options, more lives can be saved for those struggling with meth addiction and other substance use disorders.

 Despite the surge in meth use, one reason to be optimistic is that with the amount of government funding for fighting addiction increasing, grants once reserved for opioid abuse are now extended to combatting meth.
-These resources and the success of studies dedicated to curtailing the use of this substance are crucial in order to counteract the devastation that meth is bringing to this country.
+These resources and the success of studies dedicated to curtailing the use of this substance are crucial in order to counteract the devastation that meth is bringing to the US.